rnestler/rnestler.github.io/content/articles/2024/2024-08-25_creating_a_raspberry_pi_based_media_system.md

 snapcast has out of the box support to spawn librespot.
-The [librespot AUR package](https://aur.archlinux.org/packages/librespot) needed some patching to be buildable for the Raspberry Pie.
+The [librespot AUR package](https://aur.archlinux.org/packages/librespot) needed some patching to be buildable for the Raspberry Pi.
 While at it I also removed audio backends and their dependencies which I didn't need:

 ```diff